bmcarmody/dot-files/README.md

 **Fira Code Nerd Font** - https://www.nerdfonts.com/font-downloads

 ## Usage
-1. Clone repository to `/{User}/.config` - ensure that you don't have any duplicate files as this might override their configurations
+1. Clone this repository and migrate the files to your `$HOME` directory - ensure that you don't have any duplicate files as this might override their configurations
 2. Source the `.config/nvim/init.lua` file - `:so` from within `Nvim`
 3. Run `:PackerSync`
 4. :tada: Enjoy all the power that rests at your fingertips